-First time in Russia, David Montgomery's "King of fish - The Thousand-Year Run of Salmon" was published.
+For the first time in Russia, David Montgomery's "King of fish - The Thousand-Year Run of Salmon" was published.
 The book will soon appear in the libraries of Kamchatka.
-WWF-Russia will distribute the rest of the copies to the visitors of the upcoming public events.
+WWF-Russia will distribute the rest of the copies to visitors at upcoming public events.

 David R. Montgomery is a professor at the University of Washington.
-In his book, Montgomery described the history of salmon fisheries in Western Europe and North America.
-He traced the legislation protecting salmon and their habitat all the way back to medieval Europe.
+In his book, Montgomery describes the history of salmon fisheries in Western Europe and North America.
+He traces the legislation protecting salmon and their habitat all the way back to medieval Europe.
 Montgomery's specialization is geomorphology.
-Basing on his expertise, he examines the three-side relationship between modern society, landscapes, and salmon populations.
+Based on his expertise, he examines the three-sided relationship between modern society, landscapes, and salmon populations.

-The rest of the books will be handed at the upcoming environmental and scientific events.
+The rest of the books will be handed out at upcoming environmental and scientific events.